 The Support Services Division is responsible for all functions that support the overall operations of the Police Department, as well as criminal investigations.
 Some of these responsibilities are: training, vehicle & equipment maintenance as well as parade and community event coordination.
-It includes a Support Services Commander (Lieutenant); Support Sergeant; Training Sergeant; three School Resource Officers; Community Resource Officer; Support Services Technician; Information Assistant; Court Officer; Animal Control Officer; and Parking Enforcement Officer.
+It includes a Support Services Commander (Lieutenant); Support Sergeant; Training Sergeant; four School Resource Officers; Support Services Technician; Information Assistant; Court Officer; Animal Control Officer; Traffic Enforcement Unit; and Parking Enforcement Officer.

 Lieutenant Timothy Cougle is Support Services Commander for the Auburn Police Department.
 Lt.
 Cougle is responsible for the administration, direction and coodination of activites within the Support Services Division, including the Criminal Investigation Division.
 He can be reached at 207.333.6650 X2066.